Non-proprietary Therapeutic Product (NTP)

 If no formal pattern for naming was provided, here is an example of how this might look if a prescriber or pharmacist searched for “hydrocortisone”:

-• Hydrocortisone 1% topical cream
+- Hydrocortisone 1% topical cream

-• HYDROCORTISONE tablet 10mg
+- HYDROCORTISONE tablet 10mg

-• Hydrocortisone 25mg tablet
+- Hydrocortisone 25mg tablet

-• 1mg/g hydrocortisone Eye Ointment
+- 1mg/g hydrocortisone Eye Ointment

-• Solution for Injection 100mg/1ml HYDROCORTISONE (as sodium phosphate)
+- Solution for Injection 100mg/1ml HYDROCORTISONE (as sodium phosphate)

-• Hydrocortisone 500mg/5ml (as Na2 PO4) injection solution
+- Hydrocortisone 500mg/5ml (as Na2 PO4) injection solution

-As the supporting classes for the Canadian Clinical Drug Data Set show, there are two things that will always be required to identify a NTP: the substance and strength set and the dosage form, and additionally in some cases, the unit of presentation.
-The format, pattern or order in which these are presented are be controlled so that the information can be well ordered and presented to minimize mapping errors or (if used directly) the accidental selection of an incorrect product.
+As the supporting classes for the Canadian Clinical Drug Data Set show, there are two things that will always be required to identify an NTP: the substance and strength set and the dosage form, and additionally in some cases, the unit of presentation.
+The format, pattern or order in which these are presented are controlled so that the information can be well ordered and presented to minimize mapping errors or (if used directly) the accidental selection of an incorrect product.